Robert Fay

-Imperial German secret agent Lieutenant Robert Fay arrived in New York in April 1915 with a mission to sink freight ships on the East Coast of America during World War I. He was arrested in October of 1915.
+Imperial German secret agent Lieutenant Robert Fay arrived in New York in April 1915 with a mission to sink freight ships on the East Coast of America during World War I. He was arrested in October 1915.

 Early life

 Robert Fay had worked at the Submarine Signal Company (a company that would eventually merge with Raytheon Company) in Boston before the war and spoke English fluently.
 He also had family, brother-in-law Walter E. Scholz, who lived in New Jersey.